dani-yalwaseem/Real-Time-Data-Analytics-Through-SQL/README.md

 ## Conclusion

 This project provides an excellent opportunity for beginners to apply their SQL knowledge to solve practical data problems.
 By working through these SQL queries, you'll gain hands-on experience with data aggregation, ranking, date manipulation, and conditional logic.

----

-**Feel free to explore the project, modify queries, and experiment with the data to build a deeper understanding of SQL in data analytics.
-Happy learning!**